Skip to content

 Building rocBLAS for unsupported architectures

-This is a guide to build rocBLAS based on the ROCm Official Documentations.
+This section explains how to build rocBLAS based on official ROCm documentation.

-You may have an AMD GPU without official support on ROCm HIP SDK OR if you are using integrated AMD GPU (iGPU), and want it to be supported by HIP SDK on Windows.
-You may follow the guide below to build your rocBLAS.
+You may have an AMD GPU without official support on ROCm HIP SDK If you use an integrated AMD GPU (iGPU) and want HIP SDK support on Windows, you can also use this process.

 If you do not need to build ROCmLibs or already have the library, please skip this.

-Edit line 41 in file rdeps.py for rocBLAS.
-The old repo has an outdated vckpg, which will lead to failed build.
-Update the vcpkg by entering the following line in the terminal:
+Edit line 41 in rdeps.py for rocBLAS.
+The old repo has an outdated vcpkg, which can cause build failures.
+Update vcpkg with:

 git clone -b 2024.02.14 https://github.com/microsoft/vcpkg